mblokesh/Web_Server_Administration_Tips/Apache2/host-multiple-website.md

 Set up the ServerAdmin directive correctly by entering your email and add the ServerName directive followed by your domain or your server's IP address.

-Finally, change the path indicated by the SSLCertificateFile and SSLCertificateKeyFile directives, entering respectively the path of your certificate and private key .
+Finally, change the path indicated by the `SSLCertificateFile` and `SSLCertificateKeyFile` directives, entering respectively the path of your `certificate` and `private key` .

 You will get a result similar to the following :

 Then save and close the file.

-Site available creating a symbolic link:
+**Site available creating a symbolic link**:

 `sudo a2ensite default-ssl.conf`